-Postpartum Support International is an organization that has wonderful resources and supports for new parents.
-Click here to connect with them.
+Postpartum Support International is an organization that has wonderful resources and support for new parents.
+Access free, local or virtual 24/7, anonymous support and information here.

-Women experience many physical, hormonal, sleep, and relational changes while pregnant and after giving birth.
+Birthing people experience many physical, hormonal, sleep, and relational changes while pregnant and after giving birth.
 With so much going on it is VERY common for women to have many different feelings in the weeks and months after having a baby.
 Most new mothers experience feeling down, cry easily, and/or feel very worried during this time.
-For some women these feelings last only a few weeks and may be difficult but manageable.
-For some women these feelings are very intense and overwhelming.
+For some birthing people, these feelings last only a few weeks and may be difficult but manageable.
+For some birthing people, these feelings are very intense and overwhelming.
 They may feel out of control and upset that what is supposed to be the “happiest time of their lives” is actually sad, scary, and full of worry.
-People around them may be concerned or impatient with them.
-They may hide how they are feeling because they don’t think they SHOULD be feeling this way or may worry about being seen as “bad moms” by others.
+We hope to break the stigma.
+Being able to speak up and be vulnerable takes SO much strength.
+It’s on us to be open so moms don’t feel they should hide how they are feeling – or have them feel any shame for what they’re experiencing.

 From Postpartum Support International: Symptoms can start anytime during pregnancy or the first year postpartum.
 They differ for everyone, and might include the following: